David-Tu-Nguyen/TATA_Dashboard/README.md

 - **Customer Insights:** Identify top-customers
 - **Visualize Trends:** Enable visualization-ready data for further exploration.

-The questions we will answer through this analysis are the following :
+The questions we will answer through this analysis are the following:

 **1. Questions of interest to the CEO**
 - Which region is generating the highest revenue, and which region is generating the lowest?
 - What is the monthly trend of revenue, which months have faced the biggest increase/decrease?